Is too much sport bad for our children? Are they overtraining?

 • They seem to always be sore or have lingering injuries/pains.

 • Their sleep pattern has changed or become irregular.

 • Even if they do sleep, they don’t feel rested.

-• They crave more sugar and carbs then they used to.
+• Craving more sugar and carbs then they used to.

-• They’re getting sick a lot or sickness lingers.
+• Getting sick a lot or sickness lingers.

 • They’ve hit a performance plateau or performance has started to decline.